ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/build-a-graalvm-executable/build-the-executable-locally.md

 ## Configure GraalVM

-1. Install GraalVM on Linux, macOS, and Windows (via Git Bash, Cygwin, or WSL) using the following command.
+1. Install GraalVM using [SDKMAN!](https://sdkman.io/).
+For additional download options, see [Get Started with GraalVM](https://www.graalvm.org/latest/docs/getting-started/).

       ```
-      $ bash <(curl -sL https://get.graalvm.org/jdk)  graalvm-ce-java11-22.3.0
+      $ sdk install java 17.0.7-graalce
       ```
-      > **Note:** The above command installs the native-image tool, which is required to generate the native images along with GraalVM.
-Follow the instructions in the output log to resolve prerequisites for GraalVM native image.
-      For additional information, see [Get Started with GraalVM](https://www.graalvm.org/22.3/docs/getting-started).
-2. Configure the runtime environment.
-Set the `GRAALVM_HOME` environment variable to the GraalVM installation directory as directed at the end of the execution of the above command.
+      > **Note:** If you have installed Ballerina Swan Lake Update 7(2201.7.x) or lower, you have to install GraalVM JDK 11.
+For download options, see [Get Started with GraalVM](https://www.graalvm.org/22.3/docs/getting-started/macos/).

 > **Note:**
 > - On Windows, the native image requires Visual Studio Code and Microsoft Visual C++ (MSVC).
-For instructions on installing Visual Studio Code with the Windows 10 SDK, go to [Using GraalVM and Native Image on Windows 10](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311).
+For more details, see [Prerequisites for Native Image on Windows](https://www.graalvm.org/latest/docs/getting-started/windows/#prerequisites-for-native-image-on-windows).
 > - The GraalVM native-image tool support for Apple M1 (darwin-aarch64) is still experimental.
 For more updates, see [Support for Apple M1](https://github.com/oracle/graal/issues/2666).

 After the environment is set up, follow the steps below to build a native executable for a simple Ballerina HTTP server application.